sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 ***Diagnose key problems:***

-- organizational problems
+- Organizational problems
-- waste
+- Waste
-- impediments to rapid lead times, and
+- Impediments to rapid lead times, and
-- governance structures
+- Governance structures

 The aforementioned items inhibit the desired changes in behaviours required for a digital-first government